exonum/exonum-doc/src/architecture/transactions.md

 This transaction is then included into a message which includes the public key of the transaction author, the binary representation of the transaction as described above and the message signature.
-The transaction does not need to include information about who is transaferring funds, the sender is defined by the public key of the message author.
+The transaction does not need to include information about who is transferring funds, the sender is defined by the public key of the message author.

 ## Serialization